-All Avanti West Coast trains come with free WiFi, power sockets, and luggage racks, as well as a bar carriage where you can buy snacks and drinks throughout your journey.
-Want to travel in style?
-Upgrade to First Class, and you’ll enjoy an at-seat dining service, with plenty of mouth-watering options to choose from.
+You'll be travelling with Avanti West Coast on this route.
+All Avanti trains come with free WiFi, power sockets, and luggage racks, as well as a bar carriage where you can buy snacks and drinks throughout your journey.

 If you catch this train more than 3 times per week, you could save money with a Season Ticket.
 With annual, monthly and weekly options available, find out if a season ticket for Liverpool to London is right for you.